Step Down to Terror

-Step Down to Terror (also known as The Silent Stranger) is a 1958 American film noir crime film directed by Harry Keller and starring Colleen Miller, Charles Drake and Rod Taylor.
+Step Down to Terror (also known as The Silent Stranger) is a 1958 American film noir directed by Harry Keller and starring Colleen Miller, Charles Drake and Rod Taylor.
 It is a remake of the 1943 Alfred Hitchcock film Shadow of a Doubt.

 Plot

+Johnny Williams is a psychotic serial killer who returns to his hometown to visit his mother and widowed sister-in-law Helen, who do not know of his criminal past.
+Johnny hopes to settle in town and start a new life, but Helen's suspicions are aroused by detective Mike Randall, who believes that the killer may be Johnny.
+When Helen notices that the initials on a signet ring that Johnny claims to have won in a card game match those of a recent murder victim, she is convinced of his guilt.

+Mike is informed that the serial killer has been apprehended on the East Coast and tells Helen that she can now relax.
+However, Helen remains deeply suspicious of Johnny, who tries to persuade Helen to keep her mouth shut.
+He methodically plots her murder and slips poison into her drink.
+She begins to feel faint and Johnny leaves her for dead in order to attend a ceremony with his next victim.
+Mike, who had asked Helen for a date, becomes concerned and rushes to the house.
+A doctor is able to save Helen's life.
+She appears at the ceremony and startles Johnny, who thinks that she is dead.

-Johnny Williams (Drake) is a psychotic serial killer who returns to his hometown to visit his mother (Hutchinson) and widowed sister-in-law Helen (Miller), both of whom are ignorant of his criminal past.
-Johnny hopes to settle down and start life anew, but Helen, her suspicions aroused by visiting detective Mike Randall (Taylor), discovers the truth about her beloved brother-in-law.
-Failing to talk Helen out of turning him in, Johnny methodically plots her murder.
-When all his plans fail he drags Helen into his car and drives off with her.
-Knowing Johnny is going to kill her, Helen grabs the keys, and he is forced to swerve to avoid hitting a boy riding a bike, and is killed in the resulting accident.
-At the memorial service, as Johnny is lauded as a model citizen, only Helen and Mike know the truth.
+Johnny later drags Helen into his car and drives away.
+Knowing Johnny is going to kill her, Helen suddenly grabs the keys, forcing Johnny to swerve to avoid hitting a boy riding a bike, and Johnny is killed in the resulting accident.
+At the memorial service, as Johnny is lauded as a model citizen, but only Helen, her arm in a sling, and Mike know the truth.